California State Subsidy Profile

 20. How do families request adoption assistance after finalization of an adoption?

-To request AAP benefits, adoptive parents may contact the responsible public agency with which they signed the deferred AAP agreement before adoption finalization.
+In cases of deferred AAP agreements, adoptive parents may contact the responsible public agency with which they signed the deferred agreement.

 How Can a Family Adjust an Adoption Assistance Agreement?